atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 j I lest the Surprise might be too great for
 I her. ^ - ^
-Fanny, who was; ever listening, in jidpes : of. hearing about Charles, cried 11! my father, my father is “here.
+Fanny, who was; ever listening, in jidpes : of. hearing about Charles, cried 11! my father, my father is here.
 Hide me, Sukey, hide me —
-1 “I had rather die than meet his ani
+1 I had rather die than meet his ani
 ■ ^ ^
-“ger.
+ger.
 '‘O < fi ‘ >
 I?
-“I am not — I will not be angry with
+I am not — I will not be angry with
 ■ I 1
 i ‘‘ you, my poor girl, ". replied Mr.
 I iff j ' y ■ }
-II Selby, going up to her bedside— — “
+II Selby, going up to her bedside— —
 !!ii' ' ^
 LI P. not alarm yourself about anything,
 I life ^ ^ ^ '